Ask a doctor about a prescription for IBUKERN 600 MG FILM-COATED TABLETS

 Rare: abnormal or blurred vision.

-Rare: decreased platelets, decreased white blood cells (may manifest as frequent infections with fever, chills, or sore throat), decreased red blood cells (may manifest as difficulty breathing and pale skin), decreased granulocytes (a type of white blood cell that may predispose to infections), pancytopenia (deficiency of red and white blood cells and platelets in the blood), agranulocytosis (very large decrease in granulocytes), aplastic anemia (bone marrow insufficiency to produce different types of cells) or hemolytic anemia (premature destruction of red blood cells).
-The first symptoms are: fever, sore throat, superficial mouth ulcers, flu-like symptoms, extreme fatigue, nasal and cutaneous bleeding.
+Rare: decreased platelets, decreased white blood cells (may manifest as frequent infections with fever, chills, or sore throat), decreased red blood cells (may manifest as difficulty breathing and pale skin), decreased granulocytes (a type of white blood cell that can predispose to infections), pancytopenia (deficiency of red, white, and platelet blood cells), agranulocytosis (significant decrease in granulocytes), aplastic anemia (bone marrow failure to produce different types of cells), or hemolytic anemia (premature destruction of red blood cells).
+The first symptoms are: fever, sore throat, superficial mouth ulcers, flu-like symptoms, extreme fatigue, nosebleeds, and skin bleeding.

 Very rare: prolonged bleeding time.